 Right, and what does our most important national environment law do?

 This law is the one that determines whether the Federal Government gives the thumbs up or thumbs down to projects that will impact our natural environment.
 It names things that need special protection – like endangered species, important habitats and culturally significant landscapes.
 Any new project that could impact on these things needs to get assessed under the law, and be approved by the Federal Environment Minister.
 Right now, that’s Labor’s Tanya Plibersek.

 So what’s wrong with our national environment law at the moment?

-The law was designed in the 20th century, and it’s got a massive blind spot when it comes to the biggest threat to Australia’s natural environment today: climate change.
+The law was designed in the 20th century, and it’s got a fundamental flaw when it comes to the biggest threat to Australia’s natural environment today: climate change.
 The steady rise in average global temperatures, driven by pollution that predominately comes from burning coal, oil and gas and acts like a blanket smothering the Earth, has made weather extremes worse.
 This puts sustained and severe pressure on our natural environment, which we depend on for safe, healthy and prosperous lives.

 While new fossil fuel projects often have to go through the law’s environmental approval process, there’s nothing in it that explicitly considers the climate damage they will wreck.
 So even as the climate crisis does untold damage to the world around us, new coal and gas projects that spew out even more harmful pollution keep being approved.

 What’s more, the law can take ages to assess projects and decide if they should proceed.
 This is a problem for the new renewable energy projects we need, like wind and solar farms, which are critical to Australia’s clean energy transformation in response to climate change.